talmax1124/knighttimesnews-restore/src/articles/top-9-christmas-movies-to-watch.md

 description: Winter Break is here!
 With that, there are many activities you can do during the break.
 One holiday favorite is watching Christmas movies.
 Here are 10 Christmas movies the Knight Times team recommends watching over the next few days of break.
-Andrew Hello There!
-Member of Knight Times!
-More posts by Andrew.
 author: Andrew
 authors:
 date: 2020-12-28T20:37:22.832Z
 tags: